gamedataexchange/.github/profile/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to the MCP!
+Thank you for your interest in contributing to the GDX!

 Please find the contribution guide for the repositories in the project in the respective repository: